tonybaloney/ai-internationalization-article/article.md

 いさり火の影
 ```

-Unlike left-to-right paragraphs where text will be one or many sentences, top to bottom orientiation will be a paragraph per sentence so you may want to merge the paragraphs with a period before embedding.
+Unlike left-to-right paragraphs where text will be one or many sentences, top to bottom orientation will be a paragraph per sentence, so you may want to merge the paragraphs with a period before embedding.

 If the document is stored as PDF, results will vary dramatically between the tool used to create the PDF and the library used to read the PDF.
 You will find that most PDF libraries will extract the text either in the wrong order (left to right), or in the right order but with a line break between each character: